m-saeid/SLNet/README.md

 ### Part Segmentation on ShapeNet

-Train and evaluate SLNet for part segmentation on ShapeNet:
+Train and evaluate for part segmentation on ShapeNet:

 ```bash
 bash scripts/run_shapenet.sh